 McCartney and engineer Geoff Emerick began selecting songs for the album in June 1993, during a break in the New World Tour.

 There were also a handful of songs unavailable elsewhere, although of dubious quality.
-‘Robbie’s Bit (Thanks Chet)’ was written by guitarist Robbie McIntosh, and was a Chet Atkins-style instrumental performed while the stage set was adjusted for an acoustic segment.
+‘Robbie’s Bit (Thanks Chet)’ was written and performed by guitarist Robbie McIntosh, and was a Chet Atkins-style instrumental performed while the stage set was adjusted for an acoustic segment.

 The other three new tracks were all credited to McCartney.
 The 41-second ‘Welcome To Soundcheck’ contains no music; instead, crickets buzz and a helicopter flies overhead while McCartney speaks the title.